-Don’t miss a DALLAS LIBERTARIAN EXAMINER article: Click Subscribe and enter your email address or choose the RSS feed.
+Don’t miss a NATIONAL LIBERTARIAN NEWS EXAMINER article: Click the Subscribe button at the top of the articleand enter your email address or choose the RSS button.
 Either way you’ll be alerted to the latest piece when it’s published.
 And don’t forget to click Email to send this article to a friend.

-North Texas Libertarians!
-Send me stories, photos, videos for publication in the Dallas Libertarian Examiner: email@example.com.
+Libertarians!
+What’s happening in your area?
+Send me stories, photos, videos to publish in Libertarian News Examiner. email@example.com

-Read more Reed: national news and commentary at Libertarian News Examiner.
+Read more Reed: North Texas news and commentary at Dallas Libertarian Examiner.